Dsolnik/dsolnik.github.io/_posts/2023-12-28-UCB-derivation.md

 $$\frac{\epsilon}{k}$$.

 Ideally, we want to explore a lot at the beginning and exploit more as we sample more from the different arms.
-An $\epsilon$-greedy algorithm makes no distinction between when we have more information and when we have less information.
+An $$\epsilon$$-greedy algorithm makes no distinction between when we have 100000 samples or just 1 sample to decide how much or how to explore.

 ### Vanilla Upper Confidence Bounds
 When we get more samples, we learn more about the variance of the different arms.